-Nominations are now open for the 2019 flu fighter awards!
+Submissions now closed for the 2019 flu fighter awards!

 This award looks to award social care organisations for outstanding flu campaigns.

 To be shortlisted for this award, you should demonstrate how your local campaign is leading in effectively engaging social care workers with the flu vaccination.
 Your local campaign and strategy should have positively impacted overall flu vaccination uptake whilst demonstrating originality, innovation and creativity.

 - Most improved flu fighter campaign

 This award aims to showcase organisations who have made a significant improvement in the overall success of both their local flu campaign and flu vaccination uptake.
 To be shortlisted for this award, you will need to demonstrate how the changes in your recent flu campaign and strategies have led to improved flu vaccination uptake, seen you overcome challenges or areas of growth identified from previous flu campaigns.

 - flu fighter champion